SuperDuper01/GIT_User_Search/README.md

 Certainly!
-Here's an updated `README.md` content that includes a section for the `UserCard` component:
+Here's an updated version of the `README.md` file that includes a section for the `index.js` file:

 ---